janwilmans/nowindcompanion/protocol.md

 8. Safety precautions and Compliance requirements.

 If you connect your host PC to an MSX Host Computer it is recommended to connect only ONE of them to the earth ground.
-MSX Computers typically do not have a earth ground lead, but it is possible to create a ground loop through a monitor or applifier!
+MSX Computers typically do not have a earth ground lead, but it is possible to create a ground loop through a monitor or amplifier!
-Make sure nothing attachted to the MSX powered by a grounded lead.
+Make sure nothing attached to the MSX powered by a grounded lead.

 Note that is also possible to create this problem using a phone if you charge the phone using a grounded device.
-Although problems with these restrictions are extremly rare in practice, failing to comply to these requirements can permanently damage the MSX Computer and the Nowind Interface.
+Although problems with these restrictions are extremely rare in practice, failing to comply to these requirements can permanently damage the MSX Computer and the Nowind Interface.

 9. Quality Control
 Outline quality control measures to ensure the protocol is followed correctly.